wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 0. The PC can be used throughout the process, but it's not advisable.

-### Delete Snapshots #

-VMWare automatically takes snapshots as a fall-back.

-These take up room.

-In the list of Virtual Machines available, the amount of roome taken by snapshots is listed.

-To establish a particular state of an instance as the <strong>base</strong> for another image, it's best to remove the snapshots.

-0. Shut down the virtual machine.
-0. Make a complete backup to anotther USB device.
-0. Go to Virtual Machine menu Snapshots. ...
-0. Select one or more snapshots to delete by holding down Shift when clicking.
-0. Click the Delete icon.
-0. Watch the progress bar at the bottom.
-This takes several minutes.

 ## Configuration

 It's a good thing the classic Control Panel is still in Windows 10.

 The Color Picker in the classic Control Panel is nested under "Appearance and Personalization", "Personalization", then "Color and Appearance."